-You can look at the array of choices available and get the hack to travel around without any worries.
+You can look at the array of choices available amongst transport options in London and get the hack to travel around the city without any worries.

 London is divided into various zones, with zones 1 & 2 being central London, and the number increases as farther you get.
 Heathrow Airport, the busiest airport in London, is in Zone 6.
-These transport options will cover all the zones of London public transport.
+These London public transportation options will cover all the zones of London public transport.

 - The Tube is divided into 9 zones with zone 1 covering Central London.